Aaront028/vivada/README.md

 ng serve
 ```

-Then your application should be up and running with Keycloak.
+Your application should be up and running with Keycloak.
+Congratulations!

 # Set Up Environment Files